yash18011999/Flutter-Meal-App/README.md

 # Meal App

-A working Flutter application to get different Meals with their recepies.
-Get different Categories of Meals like Summer, Quick and Easy, Italian.
-Set filter according to your taste like GlutenFree, Vegetarial recipes, Vegan etc.
-Save your Favourite recipes.
+A working Flutter application to get different Meals with their recepies.\n Get different Categories of Meals like Summer, Quick and Easy, Italian.\n Set filter according to your taste like GlutenFree, Vegetarial recipes, Vegan etc.\n Save your Favourite recipes.

 ## Getting Started